viljarjf/QM_sim/README.md

 ## Usage

-Examples are provided in the `examples/`-folder
+Examples are provided in the `examples/`-folder.
+These are enumerated with increasing level of simulation complexity.

 ## Contribution